Skip to content

 Risks should instead be seen as either negative threats or great possibilities.
 However, one useful definition of risk is “an unpredictable event that, if it occurs, will affect the achievement of objectives.”
 This influence can be both beneficial and bad.
 Using risk management approaches to find opportunities can usually result in the development of value for enterprises (as indeed can the identification of threats).

-Lack of risk analysis and prioritization
+Lack of analysis and prioritization

 A basic description of risk only offers us a general overview of what might happen.
 However, without proper analysis and prioritizing, we may become overwhelmed by the set of possible risks or stop after identifying only three.